Public Works: Garbage Collection Information

 ACCEPTABLE COMMINGLED RECYCLABLES

-All aluminum cans, plastic containers and glass bottles are to be put together in the yellow container provided by the Township.
-Yellow recycling containers are available for you to pick up at the Public Works Garage located directly behind Town Hall.
-Recyclables are to be put in your yellow recycling container and placed on the curb by 7:00 AM on your assigned collection day.
+All aluminum cans, plastic containers and glass bottles are to be put together in the recycle container provided by the Township. .
+Recyclables are to be put in your recycling container and placed on the curb by 7:00 AM on your assigned collection day.
 DO NOT PUT RECYCLES IN PLASTIC BAGS.

 Aluminum food and beverage containers - Aluminum soda and beer cans, cat food cans, etc.